top of page

 • Present - Show for others to view and evaluate & offer for observation, examination, or consideration

-• Summarize - Abstract the main points or ideas & present a brief statement of the main points
+• Summarise - Abstract the main points or ideas & present a brief statement of the main points

 Criterion Aii Differentiation